Lotus rigidus, Shrubby Deervetch

 Flower Color: Yellow, turning orange-red; inflorescence with 1 to 3 flowers on peduncle, fruit is a legume.

 Elevation: Under 5,000 feet.

 Habitat Preferences: Dry rocky slopes, flats, washes and foothills.

 Recorded Range: Lotus rigidus is found in the southwestern states of AZ, CA, NV and UT.
 It is also native to Baja California and northern Mexico.
 In the United States it is found throughout most of Arizona, southwest California, southeast Nevada and extreme southwest Utah.

 North America & US County Distribution Map for Lotus rigidus.

 Genus Information: More than 70 species in Lotus in the contiguous United States, Canada and Mexico.
 Approximately 15 species in Arizona.

 The Plant List includes 504 scientific plant names of species rank for the genus Lotus.
 Of these 140 are accepted species names.

 The genus Lotus is under current taxonomic review and many species are now classified under the genus Acmispon.
-Lotus rigidus is now also recoginized as Acmispon rigidus.
+Lotus rigidus is now also recognized as Acmispon rigidus.

-Comments: Listed in Arizona Flora as Arizona as our most xerophytic Lotus.
+Comments: Listed in Arizona Flora as our most xerophytic Lotus.